JetBrains/datalore-configs/README.md

   package from `apt` to be available in your notebooks, or set up a custom Python environment by pre-installing the required libraries).
 - `spec -> containers -> resources` – you can tune the resources required by the agent's pod to match your needs and capabilities.
 ### 2.1.5 `images_config.yaml`
-This config file is used to define Datalore and MySQL container images.
+This config file is used to define Datalore and PostgreSQL container images.
 Most likely, you will need to change this only to update your installation with <!--'never' presumably a typo--> newer versions of on-premises images.
 ### 2.1.6 `logback.xml`
 This is the Logback configuration file that will be used to collect logs from Datalore and agents.
 We have provided the default one, which just prints them to `stdout`, but you can configure it any way you like.